nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Glossary

-* **Mainstream OS**: Windows, Linux, Unix, MacOS
+* **Mainstream OS**: Commonly used Operating Systems which include Windows, Linux, Unix, MacOS
-* **Private contact detail**: A contact detail that is not meant to be shared with others
+* **Private contact detail**: A contact detail that is not meant to be shared with others.
+* **Favorites list:** A curated list within the application where users can store their favorite contacts for quicker and easier access.
 <br>

 * **Users**:
-  - Udder (refers to any type of user described below)
+  - **Udder:** Refers to any type of user described below, which is either a mUdder or a brUdder.
-  - brUdders (refers to mentee users and/or those who wish to mentor as peers)
-  - mUdders (refers to mentor users)
+  - **mUdder:** Mentor users or connections who are more experienced in a relevant field.
+  - **brUdder:** Peers or connections who are experiencing similar things as you.
 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Instructions for manual testing**